 You are hereHome >

-For almost 30 years, Maryland PIRG Foundation has conducted an annual survey of toy safety, which has led to an estimated 150 recalls and other regulatory actions over the years, and has helped educate the public and policymakers on the need for continued action to protect the health and wellbeing of children.
+For 30 years, Maryland PIRG Foundation has conducted an annual survey of toy safety, which has led to over 150 recalls and other regulatory actions over the years, and has helped educate the public and policymakers on the need for continued action to protect the health and wellbeing of children.

 Maryland PIRG Foundation staff examined hundreds of toys to confirm that they are safe.
 We discovered that unsafe toys remain widely available.
 The problems we found include:

 - Phthalates.
 Exposure to phthalates at crucial stages of development may harm development of the male reproductive system, and is linked to early puberty.
 Lab tests confirmed that a jump rope purchased by our shoppers contained phthalates at levels greater than the legal limit.

 - Chromium.
 Skin contact with chromium can cause severe allergic reactions including skin redness, swelling, and ulcers.
 Chromium compounds are also known to cause cancer.
 This year, preliminary testing revealed 3 toys that may contain unsafe levels of chromium: Minions pencil case, Slinky Jr., and magnetic numbers, and we call on the CPSC to do further testing on these toys.

 - Small parts are pieces that might block a child’s airway.
 Children, especially those under age three, can choke on small parts.
 Our shoppers identified several toys that contain or may break into small parts, but either do not have the correct U.S. statutory warning label, or any warning label at all.
 These included a fairy wand, toy car and plane, a Dory figurine, a mini vortex football, and a toy mermaid.